rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 If your motivation is `i need a lot of  money after i finish my studies and lead a comfortable life', it will not work out in the long run.
 The reason is pretty simple: you will run after what is popular and find yourself trapped.
 You will feel like  a little boat which is forced by the waves of the sea in whatever direction it wants you to go.
 Instead of becoming the sea, you are a boat, or worse a fish.
 A man only has a finite intellectual energy, but the world keeps changing.
 As he grows older, the 'time it takes for him to catch up' grows.
 Since there is no 'universal concept' to latch onto, many academics feel way uncomfortable and question their existence when the winds change direction.
 The stability of a tenure provides some relief, but then the students have to bear the existence of the storm.

 Once you go after where everyone is going you realize: what unique things do i bring to the table?
 You will be at the mercy of homogenization: your work, and your achievements will be identical to the ones around you.
 If there is no differentiating factor, how can you hope to get things which others wish for, but never manage to get?
 You might be willing to settle for an ordinary life.
 It's a perfectly reasonable option, but it might not be as fullfilling.
 Life forces us to make a `choice'.
 If you don't, it will make one for you.
-It is better to choose earlier when the body can afford to take the risk, rather than later.
+It is better to choose earlier when the body can afford to take the risk, rather than later,  when it has grown weary.

 A PhD is a terminal degree, but don't let it  terminate your future scientific work.
 It is merely a  'license to practice': you have a formal acknowledgement of the institution that you produced 'some science'.
 People `might' listen a bit more seriously, had you never gotten it in the first place.
 Other than that it is just a piece of paper.
 Don't make the mistake of flaunting that paper to others for the rest of your life.